-Video is quickly becoming content marketing’s new darling.
+Video is everywhere.
 We just can’t get enough of it.
-Let’s run through some numbers.

-These stats (and all the others) make a pretty compelling case for adding video to your content marketing strategy.
+These stats (and all the others) make a pretty compelling case for adding video to your marketing, recruiting, and internal comms strategy.

 But making a video isn’t the same as writing a blog post.
-There’s a lot more tech involved.
-You’ve got to create, edit, and package it in a way that works across different platforms.
-Most Mac users have clicked away from a video at some point because it required an update to Flash Player.
-(No, Adobe.
-My Mac still won’t play with you.)
+There’s more tech involved.
+You have to create, edit, and package your video in a way that works across different platforms.
+(The only thing worse than not using video is using video with poor playback quality.)

-In this post, we’re going to take a look at a crucial part of the video creation process: choosing the right format.
 This can get pretty technical, so to avoid getting bogged down, we’re just going to scratch the surface and focus on formats that work well for videos designed to be streamed online on platforms like YouTube, Instagram, TikTok, Twitter, and Facebook.

 What is video format?